zzzprojects/sqlbulkcopy-tutorial/docs2/pages/troubleshooting/timeout-expired.md

 You execute the method WriteToServer, and the following error is thrown:

 > Execution Timeout Expired.
-The timeout period elapsed prior to completion of the operation or the server is not responding.'
+The timeout period elapsed prior to completion of the operation or the server is not responding.

 ```csharp
 // Oops!
 The specified bulkCopyTimeout value is to low!